JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 In 2008 she also [wrote for the Guardian](https://www.theguardian.com/uk/davehillblog/2008/nov/21/boris-johnson-housing) in defence of Boris Johnson's introduction of affordable rent and wrote an [article on the Conservative Home website](http://www.conservativehome.com/localgovernment/2008/10/how-councils-ca.html) arguing that Councils should promote more homeownership.

-The Guardian [notes](https://www.theguardian.com/uk/davehillblog/2010/mar/25/hammersmith-fulham-london-borough-notting-hill-housing-conservative-polices) that Davies's partner, Nick Johnson, is chief executive of H&F Homes, the "arms-length management organisation" that manages the Council's homes.
-Together they run ['Davies Johnson Ltd'](https://beta.companieshouse.gov.uk/company/05723532/officers) - a consultancy employed by Hammersmith & Fulham Council to [advise on the redevelopment](https://www.thebureauinvestigates.com/2012/02/09/bureau-recommends-the-consultancy-tax-avoidance-wheeze/) of council estates in its Earls Court redevelopment.
-The Independent [notes](http://www.independent.co.uk/news/uk/politics/council-chief-given-unfit-payout-then-gets-163200000-role-2277358.html) that Johnson used to lead Bexley Council and that contracts have been awarded to his wife's housing association, Notting Hill Housing.
+The Guardian [notes](https://www.theguardian.com/uk/davehillblog/2010/mar/25/hammersmith-fulham-london-borough-notting-hill-housing-conservative-polices) that Davies' partner, Nick Johnson, is chief executive of H&F Homes, the "arms-length management organisation" that manages the Council's homes.
+Together they run ['Davies Johnson Ltd'](https://beta.companieshouse.gov.uk/company/05723532/officers) - a consultancy employed by Hammersmith & Fulham Council, amongst other things, to [advise on the redevelopment](https://www.thebureauinvestigates.com/2012/02/09/bureau-recommends-the-consultancy-tax-avoidance-wheeze/) of council estates in its Earls Court redevelopment.
+The Independent [notes](http://www.independent.co.uk/news/uk/politics/council-chief-given-unfit-payout-then-gets-163200000-role-2277358.html) that Johnson used to lead Bexley Council and that H&F Homes contracts have been awarded to his wife's housing association, Notting Hill Housing.

 Kate has clearly come a long way since her days as Kate née Marshall, when she was [Secretary General of the Revolutionary Communist Party](http://35percent.org/img/TheGuardian1987_02_11.pdf)..